OneCrazyCoder/MMOGamepadOverlay/README.md

 The list of profiles is at the top of *MMOGO_Core.ini*, along with an entry for specifying which one to load automatically, if any.
 Each Profile *.ini* file can specify a "parent" Profile with a line like:

     ParentProfile = MyBaseProfile
 This system is intended to allow for having a "base" profile for a particular game, and then multiple profiles for different characters that use that same base as their parent.
-You can set up as long of "chain" of parent profiles as you desire, however.
+You can set up as long of a chain of parent profiles as you desire.
 It is not necessary to specify the "Core" profile as a ParentProfile at any point, as it will always be loaded first anyway.
 Profiles are loaded in order from parent to child, and any duplicate properties are overwritten as they are encountered.
-That means the main profile you are loading will take priority over its parent base, which itself will take priority over any parent it has, and all other files will take priority over "Core".
+That means the specific Profile you are loading will take priority over its parent base, which itself will take priority over any parent it has, and all other files will take priority over "Core".

 All of this is set up automatically with the default example profiles generated on first launch.

 You can edit MMOGO_Core.ini yourself to add more profiles, or use the menu option File->Profile from within the application to do so with a GUI.

 ## Profile customization
 Each Profile is a *.ini* file (and possibly one or more parent *.ini* file(s) as explained above).
-These are plain-text files you can edit in Notepad, or whatever you prefer, that contain a list of *properties*.
+These are plain-text files you can edit in Notepad/etc that contain a list of *properties*.
 Each property is identified by a *property category* and a *property name* with an associated *property value*.

 If the same *property category*+*property name* is encountered more than once, the most recent one will override any previous ones (which allows for having "default values" specified in Core or a parent Profile that are then overwritten by a specific child Profile).
 However, the same *property name* can be used in more than one *property category* and will be considered different properties.
 There is also a special unnamed "root" category at the top of each file before the first category label is encountered, which is where the ParentProfile property mentioned earlier is placed.